crowdrec/idomaar/orchestrator/README.md

 Install pip (included with Python 2.79)

-Install pyzmq and enum34 via pip (go to pip dir, type pip enum34 and pip pyzmq)
+Install pyzmq and enum34 via pip (go to pip dir, type pip enum34 and pip pyzmq) Install pyyaml via pip (or, on Win, from http://www.lfd.uci.edu/~gohlke/pythonlibs/)

 (Install ruby if required)